Index Types

 Slice.args always has three arguments, and does not make any distinction between, for instance, Slice(x, y) and Slice(x, y, None).
 This is because Python itself does not make the distinction between x:y and x:y: syntactically.

-See Slices for a description of the semantic meaning of slices on arrays.
+See Slices for a complete description of the semantics of slices.

 Slice has attributes start, stop, and step to access the corresponding attributes.